Beltrami coefficient and angular distortion of discrete geometric mappings

 \section{Conclusion}

 While many geometric mapping methods have been developed over the past several decades, the focus has been primarily on the algorithmic advances.
 For the evaluation of the geometric distortion, many works have only considered the direct use of the angular distortion based on discrete mesh elements.
 In this work, we have established theoretical results to connect the Beltrami coefficient and the angular distortion in both the continuous case and the discrete case.
 Specifically, we have derived various estimates and bounds of the overall and maximum angular distortion in terms of the Beltrami coefficient.
-The estimates provide us with a simple but effective way to connect intuitive angle-based measures in graphics and imaging with rigorous analytical tools in quasi-conformal geometry.
+The estimates provide us with a simple but effective way to connect intuitive angle-based measures, which are commonly used in graphics and imaging, with more rigorous analytical tools on quasi-conformal distortions in complex analysis.
 Altogether, our theoretical results provide a solid foundation and a new perspective for the design and analysis of geometric mapping methods for practical applications.

-In our future work, we plan to extend our study to three-dimensional (3D) volumetric mapping problems and explore the theoretical connections between the concepts and bounds of the 3D quasi-conformal distortion and the angles in the volumetric mesh elements.
-We also plan to utilize the established results to quantify changes and deformations for shape analysis problems in biology and medicine.
+Note that our current work is limited to triangle meshes.
+In our future work, we plan to extend our study to quadrilateral or polygonal meshes to aid the design and analysis of a wider class of mapping methods.
+Another future direction is to extend our study to three-dimensional (3D) volumetric mapping problems and explore the theoretical connections between the concepts and bounds of the 3D quasi-conformal distortion and the angles in the volumetric mesh elements.
+Finally, we plan to utilize the established results to quantify changes and deformations for shape analysis problems in biology and medicine.